garethr/garethr-docker/README.md

       username     => 'example',
       hostname     => 'example.com',
       env          => ['FOO=BAR', 'FOO2=BAR2'],
+      dns          => ['8.8.8.8', '8.8.4.4'],
     }

-Note that ports, env and volumes can be set with either a single string or as above with an array of values.
+Note that ports, env, dns and volumes can be set with either a single string or as above with an array of values.